|Something Borrowed Something Blue|

 - And on the gross side of traditions, the ancient Romans studied pig entrails to decide the luckiest time to marry.

-- Throwing oats, grains, dried corn, (for Czech newlyweds it was peas), and eventually rice, was meant to shower the couple with good fortune, prosperity, and fertility.
+- Throwing oats, grains, dried corn, (for Czech newlyweds it was peas), and eventually why we throw rice or birdseed, was meant to shower the couple with good fortune, prosperity, and fertility.

 - Egyptian brides are pinched for good luck.